(416) 736-2100 ext. 77947

 Markus’ research focuses on environmentally conscious manufacturing strategies, sustainable supply chain management and the interface between operations and information systems.
 He has held many minor and major research grants and received awards for his papers.
 He has published his work in high quality peer-reviewed journals.
 In his consulting work he advises public and private organizations on sustainable and global operations and supply chain issues.

-Markus currently serves as Schulich’s Associate Dean, Academic.
+Markus has served as Schulich’s Associate Dean, Academic.
 He has also been the Director of Schulich’s International MBA program, the Deputy Director of the Haub Program in Business Sustainability, and is a member of the Haub Program’s advisory board.
 Markus is the founding faculty advisor of the Supply Chain and Operations Management Club (the YorkU student chapter of APICS).

 2013 York University Merit Award